 For IT leaders operating in today’s Great Resignation Era, it’s a constant pressure to ensure a breach doesn’t become an employee’s parting gift for the business.
 Whether accidental or malicious, the risks and consequences are similarly severe.
 Alongside the costs of data loss and attack remediation, there’s the impact on reputation.
 With knock-on effects in terms of customer perceptions and loss of trust.
 There are also the legal implications, and possible fines and court judgments.
 Alongside the long-term risk to competitiveness, with potential losses of trade secrets and falls in share prices.

 Ideally a secure offboarding process would be managed centrally through a single platform.
 The dispersed nature of modern work makes this a huge challenge.
 Staff may be working remotely, with devices sent over a period of time, perhaps without a full inventory.
 This brings up several factors for IT leaders to consider.
-These include:

 Offboarding & impact on existing contracts with IT vendors

 IT will need to audit existing employee relationships with third-party vendors.
 Reviewing outstanding contracts, ensuring handover of accounts.
 Making sure data and intellectual property doesn’t leave with the employee.

 Compliance departments are likely to be involved, checking procedures fall within relevant laws, regulations and directives such as HIPAA or GDPR.
 Operations, finance and procurement departments will need to know the costs of existing contracts, and whether licensing costs still represent value for money.
 If you’re looking to reassess them, start with this eBook on Microsoft 365 licensing.